Mattar555/silver-bullet-deployment-client/README.md

 As their names implies, the configuration YAML would be placed in the former, and any associated assets in the assets directory.

-This would be cloned, some logic to obtain the diff (additions/updates) would be received, and the script with the conf flag pointing to the cloned yaml file (which implicitly points to the cloned assets - it is important the directory structure be retained appropriately)
+This would be cloned, whereupon logic to obtain the diff (additions/updates) would be run.
+Finally, the script (as found in the image) with the conf flag pointing to the cloned yaml file would be run.

 As an example:

 1) Clone on above repo
 2) Obtain diff (assume new additions were Marwan/conf/conf.yaml and Marwan/assets/asset.yaml)
-3) Next Tekton task (or step) to copy the above files (from shared workspace say) and run the main file.
+3) Downstream Tekton task (or step) to copy (retaining directory structure)  the above files (from, say, a shared workspace) and run the main file.
+4) (Optional): Notification informing user completion of automation.
+For instance, a Slack Notification task.

 ## Note